Baylor Massacre: Battle

 Deaths on the American side included two officers and nine men being killed in action, with another four later dying of their wounds.
 The total loss for the Continentals was 69 killed, wounded, or captured.
 Colonel Baylor, Major Alexander Clough, and two other officers attempted to escape by climbing up a chimney.
 Baylor was wounded and captured — he died in 1784 from complications of the wounds incurred in the attack.
 Clough was mortally wounded in the attack.
 One of the other officers was killed and several others captured.

+Aftermath

 After the attack, some of the injured prisoners were taken to the Reformed Church of Tappan in nearby Tappan, New York, which served as a prison and hospital.

-The 52nd (Oxfordshire) Regiment of Foot, which was nearing the end of its service in the American War, was also involved in this incident.
-The events were described as follows by Captain Martin Hunter: "While at New Bridge we heard of their being within twenty-five miles of our camp, and a plan was laid to surprise them.
+Captain Martin Hunter of the 52nd Regiment of Foot described the attack: "While at New Bridge we heard of their being within twenty-five miles of our camp, and a plan was laid to surprise them.
 We set out after dark, mounted behind dragoons, and so perfectly secure did the enemy think themselves that not even a sentry was posted.
-Not a shot was fired, and the whole regiment of dragoons, except a few who were bayoneted, were taken prisoner".
+Not a shot was fired, and the whole regiment of dragoons, except a few who were bayoneted, were taken prisoner."